g264r2yznf-gitch/curriculum/web/web-exercises/transition-effects-web-exercise/transition-effects-web-exercise.md

   startingCss: |
     /*
     Task:
-    1. Add a smooth hover transition to the button (change background & scale).
+    1. Add a smooth interaction transition to the button (change background & scale on hover/active/focus).
-    2. Add a hover effect to the card (shadow + slight movement).
+    2. Add an interaction effect to the card
+       (shadow + slight movement).
     3. Keep the design clean and mobile-friendly.
     */